le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 #### Hotswappable switches

 Changing the switch in the keyboard you already own probably won't be easy.
-You need to make sure that your keyboards supports hotswappable switches.
+You need to make sure that your keyboard supports hotswappable switches.
 What this means is that you can change the switches without desoldering the equipped switches and soldering the new ones.
-Apart from needing the soldering and desoldering skills, you need to spend quite some time to do this since for each switch you have two pins to desolder and then solder.
+Apart from needing the soldering and desoldering skills, you need to spend quite some time to do this since for each switch you have two pins to desolder and then solder, and at the same time you risk to destroy your keyboard.
 So, it's highly recommended that you buy a keyboard that supports hotswappable switches, or to make the switch choise before buying the keyboard, and stick to it.

 #### Lubed vs Unlubed

-One more aspect to consider when it comes the switches, is whether they should be lubbed or not.
+One more aspect to consider when it comes to switches, is whether they should be lubbed or not.
 Lubbed switches will offer a more smooth typing experience, while changing the sound of the key press.
 Again, it comes down to personal preference, and you should try out different options, but keep in mind that if you decide to lube them yourself instead of buying them pre-lubbed, it's a very time consuming process, while you risk to damage the switches.